jpwolfe31/Railroad-signal-controller/README.md

 Controller developed to power and control our railroad signal collection, including searchlight, color light, gyralight and wigwags.
+Originally developed in 1990 using an Intel 8749 with Intel 8243 output expanders.
+Upgraded the 8749 to a Nano-ESP32 with iPhone control enabled by Blynk.
+Happy to answer any questions.